MuhammadSubhan123321/Rock-paper-Scissor-Game/README.md

 2- CSS3 – Styling (dark mode, circular buttons, hover effects).

-3- JavaScript (ES6) – Game logic, score handling, localStorage.
+3- JavaScript (ES6) – Game logic, Auto Play, score handling, localStorage.

 🎮 **How to Play**

--Open the index.html file in your browser.
+1- Open index.html in your browser

--Click on Rock, Paper, or Scissors (or press Enter if you implement keyboard input).
+2- Click Rock, Paper, or Scissors (or use keyboard shortcuts r, p, s)

--The computer will randomly choose its move.
+3- The computer will randomly select a move

--Results will be displayed along with both moves.
+4- Results are displayed instantly along with updated scores

--The scoreboard updates after every round.
+5- Use Auto Play (a) to let the game run automatically

--Use the Reset Score button to clear history.
+6- Press Backspace or click Reset Score to clear stats (confirmation required)

 ⚠️ **Important Note**